iczerjones/twitchpixelpi/README.md

 Simple Twitch IRC bot to control a NeoPixel strip with commands.

 Setup assumes GPIO pin 12 will be used for a neopixel strip, and that your strip is 60 pixels (use function_library.py if you need to change number of leds or gpio pin).
 If using a 16x16 matrix of neopixels, setup assumes GPIO pin 13 will be used.
-LED GND must be brought to the Pi's GND pin to avoid garbage data.
+LED GND and MATRIX GND must be brought to the Pi's GND pin to avoid garbage data.

 Twitch bot code came from here: https://pimylifeup.com/raspberry-pi-twitch-bot/